AlbanPerli/Noema-Declarative-AI/README.md

 s = Subject("path_to_model.gguf") # Full Compatibiliy with LLamaCPP.

-s.add(thougth = "Time is the only problem") # store "Time is the only problem" in thougth
+s.add(though = "Time is the only problem") # store "Time is the only problem" in though
 ```

 ### Create an horizon and its constitution